RatMD/newshub-theme/README.md

 All Features
 ------------
-**Every buyer is welcome to [contact us](mailto:info@rat.md) with additional feature or general improvement requests.
-If these are feasible within the template or one of our extensions, we will be happy to implement them.**

 - **Bootstrap** v5.2 with **Bootstrap Icons** v1.9.1 (usable as partials)
 - Fully **Responsive**, mobile-first
 - **Multi-Language Support** (using RainLab.Translate)